 How to speed up a slow iPhone: Turn down the graphics

 Again, iOS 6 users can skip this step because it only relates to iOS 7, iOS 8, iOS 9 and iOS 10 which introduced some fancy new visual effects.

 Turn off Motion.
 Tap on Settings > General > Accessibility > Reduce Motion and set Reduce Motion to On.
 This turns off the parallax effect of icons and alerts (many people find it easier to use in this setting).

 Increase Contrast.
 Tap on Settings > General > Accessibility > Increase Contrast and set Reduce Transparency to On.
 This disables the see-through background effects, which speeds up iOS 7 and later.
 It's most noticeable on Control Centre which will now have a solid background and should work much faster.

-Both of these will help with battery life, but are especially helpful for speeding up iOS 7, iOS 8 and iOS 9.
+Both of these will help with battery life, but are especially helpful for speeding up iOS 7, iOS 8, iOS 9 and iOS 10.